At Least Four Dead, More Trapped After Lagos High-rise Collapse - UrduPoint

 Ibrahim Farinloye of the National Emergency Management Agency (NEMA) said four people had been rescued so far and four bodies recovered from the site.

+Lagos State Governor Babajide Sanwo-Olu called for calm late on Monday, as rescue efforts continued after dark.

+Emergency services are "on the site, battling to save the lives of those under the rubble," Gbenga Omotoso, a spokesperson for the governor said in a statement.

-Wisdom John, 28, a bricklayer, told AFP he escaped with just a few cuts because he had been on the ground floor when the building collapsed into a pile of concrete, its floors sandwiched together.
+Wisdom John, 28, a bricklayer, said he escaped with just a few cuts because he had been on the ground floor when the building collapsed into a pile of concrete, its floors sandwiched together.

 "There was more than 50 working today and the manager too," he said, sitting in an ambulance getting treated.
 "We just ran out."
 The Ikoyi area is one of the wealthier residential and business districts in Lagos, Nigeria's densely populated major commercial city.

+Building collapses are common in Lagos and other parts of Africa's most populous country because of sub-standard materials, negligence and the flouting of construction regulations.

-Near the collapse site, soldiers kept back a crowd of onlookers watching the rescue operation.
+Near Monday's collapse site, soldiers kept back a crowd of onlookers watching the rescue operation.

-Dozens of angry local residents had gathered at the site soon after the collapse, many crying and voicing frustration over the slow pace of the rescue efforts.
+Dozens of angry local residents and workers had gathered to help out soon after the collapse, many crying and voicing frustration over the slow pace of the rescue efforts.

 "Many workers are trapped under the rubble," said Femi Oke-Osanyintolu, general manager of Lagos State emergency management agency.